 Even if you love being a parent and completely adore your children, let’s face it, having your kids home all summer can start to drive you just a tad crazy after a while.
-Depending on their temperament, they may be an extra hyper and require lots of attention.
+With the whole summer ahead of you, it might be a good idea to visit The Family Vacation Guide for some extra information on where you could go during the holidays to stave off the boredom.
+Depending on their temperament, your kids may be extra hyper and require lots of attention and activities.
 This can be extremely challenging if you work from home or need to get some housework or errands done.

 The important thing to remember is that it is only a brief period of time out of the year and with the right resources and attitude you can make it a positive experience.
 Here are some of the best ways to make sure that you survive the summer vacation with your kids.